emilyytsai/OutOfThisWorldCafe/README.md

 We developed our technical skills on how to build a completed game in Unity and the different components in the IDE.
 In addition, we also developed our soft skills, where we gained some experience in teamwork, problem-solving, and rapid prototyping.

 ## What's Next for Out of this World Cafe
-We are planning to add an endless party mode in addition to the current story mode we have implemented.
+We are planning to add an endless party mode in addition to our currently implemented story mode.
 The user must serve the animals the correct ice cream and toppings in a certain amount of time until they run out of lives/attempts.